Pulsing

 - To enable pulsing, set NI-DCPower Output Function to Pulse Voltage or Pulse Current.

-- (Optional) In Sequence source mode, if this is not the first step in a sequence, the source unit emits a Ready For Pulse Trigger event and waits for a Pulse trigger.
+- (Optional) In Sequence source mode, if this step is not the first step in a sequence, the source unit emits a Ready For Pulse Trigger event.
+Then, the source waits for a Pulse Trigger.

 - After receiving the Pulse Trigger, the source unit applies the pulse level configuration.
-In Sequence mode, this is the next pulse level in the array.
+In Sequence source mode, the pulse level is the next pulse level in the array.

 - After waiting the time specified by the source delay, the source unit generates a Source Complete event.
-In Sequence mode, if you specify source delay on a per-step basis then this time is optionally the next source delay in the array.
+If you set the source delay for each step in Sequence source mode, this time is the subsequent source delay in the array.

-- (Optional) To specify that the measure unit now takes a measurement and stores it in a buffer on the device, set NI-DCPower Measure When to Automatically After Source Complete.
+- (Optional) To configure the measure unit to take a measurement and store it in a buffer on the device, set NI-DCPower Measure When to Automatically After Source Complete.

-- After waiting the remainder of the pulse on time, the source unit applies the pulse bias configuration.
+- Once the pulse on time elapses, the source unit applies the pulse bias configuration.

 - After waiting the pulse bias delay, the source unit emits a Pulse Complete event.